 Expert on Refugee Law, Statelessness and Nationality

 Heather Alexander is an expert on nationality, statelessness and refugee law.
-Her current work focuses on how statelessness, land management and the legacy of colonialism affect nomadic peoples.
-Her work highlights the relationship between settlement, state sovereignty and nationality law.
+Her work focuses on nationality, statelessness, civil registration and nomadic peoples.
 She also works on climate change, statelessness and migration.

-Heather has ten years of experience working with refugees and stateless people in Cote d'Ivoire, Australia, Gabon, Chad, Sri Lanka, Kosovo and the United States.
-She has worked for the United Nations High Commissioner for Refugees (UNHCR) and the Peter McMullin Centre on Statelessness at the University of Melbourne.
+Heather has ten years of experience working with refugees and stateless people in Côte d'Ivoire, Australia, Gabon, Chad, Sri Lanka, Kosovo and the United States, including four years with the United Nations High Commissioner for Refugees (UNHCR).
+She has worked as a researcher on statelessness for the University of Melbourne and the US State Department.
 She began her career as a US Peace Corps Volunteer.

 Heather is a founding member of United Stateless, an advocacy network for stateless people in the United States.
 She is a member in good standing of the District of Columbia Bar Association.
 She is also proficient in French.